mdmfernandes/socad/README.md

 ### Use as local module

-If the Cadence machine does not allow to install the **socad** package from the methods above, it loads the module from `examples/socad_cadence/server.py`.
+If the Cadence machine does not allow to install the **socad** package from the methods above, the module is loaded from `examples/socad_cadence/server.py`.

 ## Usage